-Did the state encourage and promote operator implementation of Pipeline Safety
+- Did the state encourage and promote operator implementation of Pipeline Safety

 Management Systems (PSMS), or API RP 1173?
-This holistic approach to improving pipeline safety includes the identification, prevention and remediation of safety hazards.
+This holistic approach to improving

+Info Only = No Points

-- a. https://pipelinesms.org/ - b.
+- a. https://pipelinesms.org/

+- b.
 Reference AGA recommendation to members May 20, 2019

-CT is working with NGA in standing up a PSMS program for the Northeast operators.
-CT has been attending the PSMS NGA meetings and providing input from a regulators perspective.
+CTPURA has been working with the NGA in standing up a PSMS program for Northeast operators.
+The state has been attending the PSMS NGA meetings and providing input from a regulators perspective.
 All 3 CT LDCs are implementing PSMS.

-General Comments:
+20 General Comments: